testbenchcc/markdown-notes-app/README.md

 ## Roadmap

-See `roadmap.md` for planned enhancements (search, nicer styling, context menu actions, bug fixes, etc.).
+See `roadmap.md` for a Markdown task-list of planned enhancements (search, nicer styling, context menu actions, bug fixes, etc.).